Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$

 These biases in visual classifications lead to the use of quantitative imaging predictors such as the concentration (C), asymmetry (A), and smoothness (clumpiness) (S) i.e., CAS parameters \citep{conselice_relationship_2003} and Gini-M$_{20}$ \citep{lotz_new_2004}.
 These non-parametric morphology measurements are all based on various ways of measuring distributions of light in images, often separating quiescent galaxies from star-forming galaxies, and more defined morphologies from disturbed systems.
 Separating those types of morphologies is extremely useful in identifying mergers.
-The merger stage and image quality affect which method correctly identifies more mergers, as morphological asymmetry is more accurate for mergers in early stages, and Gini-M$_{20}$ is more successful with mergers near the end of the process \citep{nevin_accurate_2019, wilkinson_limitations_2024}.
+The merger stage and image quality affect which method correctly identifies more mergers.
+Morphological asymmetry is more accurate for mergers in early stages, and Gini-M$_{20}$ is more successful with mergers near the end of the process \citep{nevin_accurate_2019, wilkinson_limitations_2024}, \textbf{since asymmetrical features fade with time \citep{pawlik_shape_2016}}.
 However, all of these methods are calibrated on lower-\z\ galaxies and may need to be adjusted for high redshift galaxies.

-Galaxies and galaxy mergers at higher redshifts, $z$, look different than those in our local universe (\citealt{conselice_evolution_2014} and references therein).
-For example, galaxies at $z > 1$ are often clumpier and contain more gas and dust compared to low-redshift galaxies.
-The physical morphology of high-redshift galaxies could make it harder to identify mergers visually, since the clumpy, uneven structure could make these galaxies appear to be merging even when they are actually isolated.
+Galaxies and galaxy mergers at higher redshifts, $z$, \textbf{may} look different than those in our local universe (\citealt{conselice_evolution_2014} and references therein). \textbf{For example, galaxies at $z > 1$ contain more gas and dust, and thus, when viewed through optical filters probing the rest-frame ultraviolet, can appear clumpier compared to low-redshift galaxies.
+However, recent observations in rest-frame optical and infrared with the {\jwst} show that the Hubble Sequence is largely in place by $z\sim3$ (maybe even earlier), especially for massive galaxies \citep{ferreira_jwst_2023, lee_morphology_2024, huertas-company_galaxy_2024, huertas-company_cosmos-web_2025}.} The physical morphology of high-redshift galaxies \textbf{observed at optical wavelengths} could make it harder to identify mergers visually, since the clumpy, uneven structure could make these galaxies appear to be merging even when they are actually isolated.
 These galaxies are also often smaller than their present-day counterparts.
-Therefore, how we identify low-redshift mergers may need to be different from how we identify high-redshift mergers.
-There have been by-eye classification efforts out to $z \sim 7$\citep{kartaltepe_candels_2015,simmons_galaxy_2017, willett_galaxy_2017,smethurst_galaxy_2025}, though not all by-eye classifications can identify mergers.
+Therefore, at optical wavelengths, how we identify low-redshift mergers may need to be different from how we identify high-redshift mergers.
+There have been by-eye classification efforts out to $z \sim 7$ \citep{kartaltepe_candels_2015,simmons_galaxy_2017, willett_galaxy_2017,smethurst_galaxy_2025}, though not all by-eye classifications can identify mergers.